 Importance of flies

 In the following, you’ll read about their abilities, behavior, and much more.
 For instance, did you know they can fly both forward and backward, hover, and turn on a dime?
 Have you seen them flip upside down to cling to your ceiling and wondered how they did that?
-You’ll find the answer here.
-You’ll also notice that not all flies are House Flies, Musca domestic, and horse flies; they’re diverse in appearance, with several species resembling bees and wasps.
+You’ll find the answers here.
+You’ll also find that not all flies are House Flies and horse flies.
+Flies are diverse in appearance, with several species resembling bees and wasps.

 Background

 Flies first appeared on Earth over 200 million years ago during the Upper Triassic Period.
-Today they live everywhere except the Polar Regions and are among the most successful insects on our planet.
+Today, they live everywhere except the Polar Regions and are among the most successful insects on our planet.
 More than 120,000 fly species have been identified so far.
 They include robber flies, crane flies, flower flies, soldier flies, and fruit flies.
 Mosquitoes, gnats, and midges are flies, too.
 More than 16,000 species make their home in North America.
-About 91 percent of all flies living around human habitations are House Flies because the smell of our food and garbage attracts them.
+About 91 percent of all flies living around human habitations are House Flies, Musca domestic, because the smell of our food and garbage attracts them.

 Flies belong to the order Diptera (DIP-ter-uh), a word from the Greek dipteros for “two wings.”
-As the name says, flies have only two wings, which sets them apart from almost all other flying insects.
-Dipterans are called “true flies” because there are other insects with the word “fly” in their name but aren’t actually flies.
-Think of butterfly and dragonfly; they aren’t flies.4
+As the name says, they have only two wings, which sets them apart from almost all other flying insects.
+Dipterans are considered “true flies” because there are other insects with the word “fly” in their name but aren’t actually flies.
+Think of butterfly and dragonfly—they aren’t flies.4

 Physical description

-Most flies are a shade of brown, gray, or black.
+Most are a shade of brown, gray, or black.
 There are some pale ones, though, and bright ones, too.
-For example, flies in the family Bombyliidae (bom-buh-LIE-uh-dee) look much like bees.
+For example, those in the family Bombyliidae (bom-buh-LIE-uh-dee) look much like bees.
 Flower flies have striking black-and-yellow patterns on their abdomen.
-And, long-legged flies, family Dolichopodidae (doll-uh-co-PODE-uh-dee), are iridescent green or orange.
+Long-legged flies, in the family Dolichopodidae (doll-uh-co-PODE-uh-dee), are iridescent green or orange.

 Head

-The fly’s head is large and movable and contains a brain, two compound eyes, three simple eyes (usually), two antennae, and mouthparts.
+The fly’s head is large and movable.
+It contains a brain, two compound eyes, three simple eyes (usually), two antennae, and mouthparts.
 Parasitic flies, Ormia ochracea, also have unique hearing organs they use to locate singing prey, such as crickets.

 Brain

-The brain contains only 100,000 neurons, compared to 100 billion for humans, but it has strong systems for detecting and remembering smells.
-Flies also can make decisions and appear to “think” before they act.
+The brain contains only 100,000 neurons, compared to 100 billion for humans.
+Despite that limitation, it has strong systems for detecting and remembering smells.
+They can also make decisions and appear to “think” before acting.

 Eyes

 Two compound eyes occupy most of the head.
-Together they have an almost 360-degree field of view and can see colors.
-They’re composed of up to 3,000 or more individual lenses (called ommatidia) and are sensitive to any movement around them.
-Most species also have three simple eyes, or ocelli, which are arranged in a triangular pattern on their “forehead.”
-They sense light rather than images.
-Some flies have eyes that reflect colors.
+Together, they have an almost 360-degree field of view and can see colors.
+The eyes are composed of up to 3,000 or more individual lenses (called ommatidia) and are sensitive to any movement around them.
+Most species also have three simple eyes, or ocelli, arranged in a triangular pattern on their “forehead.”
+These sense light rather than images.
+Some flies have eyes that reflect dazzling colors.
 Those of blowflies and fruit flies, for example, reflect red, a horse fly’s eyes reflect bold metallic colors, and the Deer Fly Chrysops relictus has gold-green eyes with dark-red patches.

 Antennae

-Flies have two antennae, which are covered by sensory organs for detecting odors.
+Flies have two antennae covered by sensory organs for detecting odors.
 Depending on the species, they may be long or short.
 Those with long antennae tend to be small and delicate, and many of them produce aquatic larvae.
 They include mosquitoes, midges, and crane flies, among others, and are grouped in the suborder Nematocera.
 Those with short antennae tend to be heavier-bodied, but not always, and are in the suborder Brachycera.
 They include house flies, fruit flies, and blowflies.
-Sensory organs for detecting odor cover the antennae.

 Mouthparts